coreos/coreos-assembler/docs/kola/external-tests.md

 `exclusive: false`.
 When the `exclusive` key is not provided, tests are marked `exclusive: true` by default.

+The `isolation` key can take two values: `readonly` and `dynamicuser`.
+These are thin wrappers for the equivalent systemd options; `readonly` equals `ProtectSystem=strict`, and `dynamicuser` means `DynamicUser=yes`.
+Setting either of these options also implies `exclusive: false`.
+Use these for tests that are mostly about read-only system inspection.
+If specified, the test *cannot* provide an Ignition (or butane) config either.

 The `conflicts` key takes a list of test names that conflict with this test.
 This key can only be specified if `exclusive` is marked `false` since `exclusive: true` tests are run exclusively in their own VM.
 At runtime,